sindresorhus/is/readme.md

 ##### .validLength(value)

-Returns `true` if the value is a safe integer that is greater than or equal to zero
+Returns `true` if the value is a safe integer that is greater than or equal to zero.

 ##### .whitespaceString(value)

-Returns `true` if the value is a string with only whitespace characters
+Returns `true` if the value is a string with only whitespace characters.

 ## Type guards